jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

   - Manual box edits recompute the visible verdict client-side.
   - Ephemeris agreement is now part of the verdict: detected dips must mostly align with the recovered period.
   - Off-period transit-like dips are penalized heavily to avoid mistaking irregular systematics for a planet.
+  - Expected transit coverage now counts only predicted events that fall inside observed data segments, so long gaps do not unfairly penalize real gapped datasets.
+  - Candidate scores are capped by verdict tier so a `possible_candidate` no longer displays as `100/100`.
+  - High-repeat, high-period-confidence datasets with moderate per-transit SNR can still become `strong_candidate`.
 - Export controls:
   - Transit CSV, including edited boxes and original JD columns.
   - Current graph PNG.